I’ll admit to getting stuck in a negative feedback loop where I had lots of trouble with shutting down my thoughts about an ex in the past.

 Also, deal with your joint bank accounts, get them to forward their mail if you both lived together, get all the lose ends tied up that you can.

 If you’re working with lawyers, do what you can to get the process moving along more smoothly.
 If you’re in the way of progress when it comes to custody or the court, rethink your position.
-Do whatever steps you can that smooth out the transition from your end.
-If you’re holding onto something of theirs, release it.
+Do whatever steps you can that smooth out the breakup from your end.
+If you are holding onto something of theirs in a superstitious effort to change their feelings somehow, release it.
 You don’t need it anymore.
+Whether you manage to repair your relationship sometime down the road does not depend on keeping his granny’s china or holding onto his favorite sweatshirt.

 3. Delete Your Ex From Your Social Media